 - Certificates of deposit (CDs)

-- Specialty accounts (student savings and goal-oriented accounts, for example)
+- Specialty accounts, such as student savings and goal-oriented accounts

-Earning interest: All of the accounts described on this page pay interest, which helps you grow your savings — although the rate of growth may be slow.
-As you compare options, evaluate the interest rate, which is often quoted as an annual percentage rate (APY) to decide which account is best.
-You don’t necessarily have to choose the account with the highest interest rate — just get a competitive rate.
-Especially with smaller account balances, the interest rate is not as important as other account features like liquidity and fees.
+Earning interest: All of the accounts described on this page pay interest, which helps you grow your savings—although with the average interest rate on standard savings accounts below 0.1%, the rate of growth will be slow.
+As you compare options, evaluate the interest rate, which is often quoted as an annual percentage yield (APY), to decide which account is best.
+You don’t necessarily have to choose the account with the highest interest rate, though; just make sure you get a competitive rate.
+Especially with smaller account balances, the interest rate is not as important as other account features, like liquidity and fees.

-Paying fees?
-Fees are harmful to your savings account’s health.
+Avoiding fees: Fees are harmful to your savings account’s health.
 With relatively low interest rates, any charges can wipe out your annual earnings or even cause your account balance to decrease over time.
-Examine your bank’s fee statement carefully before depositing money.
+Examine your bank’s fee statement carefully before depositing money there.

 Basic Savings Accounts

 In its simplest form, a savings account is just a place to hold money.
 You deposit into the account, earn interest, and take money out when you need it.
-There are some limits on how often you can withdraw funds (up to six times per month for preauthorized withdrawals – but unlimited in person), and you can add to the account as often as you like.
+You can add to the account as often as you like, but there are some limits on how often you can withdraw or transfer funds: up to six times per month for preauthorized withdrawals or transfers but unlimited in person.

-There’s nothing wrong with using one of these plain-vanilla accounts, but there are other types of savings accounts that might be a better fit for you.
-Those other accounts are all variations on the traditional savings account.
-That said, if your needs are fairly simple, you can probably just open a savings account at a bank you’re already working with and be done with it.
+There’s nothing wrong with using a plain-vanilla savings account; if your needs are fairly simple, you can probably just open a savings account at a bank you’re already working with and be done with it.

 Online Savings Accounts